boltsparts/BOLTS_archive/bolttools/doc/blt_spec_dev.rst

 a class standard element is an associative array with the following keys:

-- standard: mandatory, identifier-element_.
+- standard: mandatory, string or identifier-element_.
 The name of the standard.
+  If given as a string is taken as the nice name of an identifier element.
-- suffix: optional, identifier-element_.
+- suffix: optional, string or identifier-element_.
 If a single standard specifies multiple classes of parts, the suffix must be used to distinguish them.
+If given as a string is taken as the nice name of the identifier element.
-- labeling: mandatory, substitution-element_.
+- labeling: mandatory, string or substitution-element_.
 A template for the name of a part from this class, e.g. for a BOM.
+If given as a string is taken as the nice name.
 - body: mandatory, string.
 The standardisation body that issued the standard.
 - year: optional, integer.
 The year in which the standard was issued.
 - status: optional, string.
 This can be used to indicate the status of the